 Table of Contents

 What Are Marijuana Concentrates?

 Marijuana concentrates are substances that have been refined from the marijuana plant to produce a highly potent, THC-rich product usually in the form of an oily or waxy substance.
-A tiny bit of marijuana concentrate can produce the same level of intoxication or greater than even the most potent of marijuana buds.
+A tiny bit of marijuana concentrate can produce a similar or greater level of intoxication than the most potent of marijuana buds.
+Whereas the levels of THC in high grade marijuana are generally 20%, marijuana concentrates can range from 40-80%.
 It often has an intense mind-and-body-altering effect because of its high THC content relative to the typical volumes of marijuana buds consumed.

-While THC concentrates have been around for a very long time, the growing legalization of marijuana has helped skyrocket their popularity.
-Importantly, as the marijuana industry has taken shape, it provides a diverse array of marijuana concentrate products available to the general public in states with legal recreational marijuana sales.
+While THC concentrates have been around for a very long time, the growing legalization of marijuana at the state level has helped skyrocket their popularity.
+The marijuana industry provides a diverse array of marijuana concentrate products available to the general public in states with legal recreational marijuana sales.